-It might not always be easy or convenient to make the right snack choices as a diabetic.
-Some meal delivery services offer healthy, diabetes-friendly snacks for those who don't have the time to make them.
-Sunbasket and Nutrisystem offer delicious snacks like grab-and-go bars, smoothies, soups, and sandwiches so that you have the right foods available when you get hungry.
+It's not always easy or convenient to make the right snack choices as a diabetic.
+Luckily, some meal delivery services offer healthy, diabetes-friendly snacks for those who don't have the time to make them.
+For example, Sunbasket and Nutrisystem offer delicious snacks like grab-and-go bars, smoothies, soups, and sandwiches so that you have the right foods available when you get hungry.

-Until then, here are 10 sugar-free snack ideas for diabetics that you can make at home.
+But before you go ordering food, here are 10 sugar-free snack ideas for diabetes that you can easily make at home.

 1. Boiled Eggs

 Eggs are great for diabetes.
 A 2018 study found that eggs could actually improve fasting blood sugar levels in Type 2 diabetics if taken regularly (1).
-They are very low in carbs, with one large hard-boiled egg has only 0.6 grams of carbs.
-This means that not much sugar is released into the blood when you consume them, so, the egg glycemic index is quite low.
+They are very low in carbs, with one large hard-boiled egg having only 0.6 grams of carbs.
+This means that not much sugar is released into your blood when you consume them, so, the egg glycemic index is quite low.

 2. Yogurt With Berries

-Yogurt can significantly reduce fasting blood glucose and fasting plasma insulin levels (2).
-You can have it plain or with nuts, seeds, and fresh fruits—especially berries—to improve its flavor and increase its nutritional value.
+Frozen yogurt for diabetics can be treated as a dessert; you can have it plain or with nuts, seeds, and fresh fruits—especially berries—to improve its flavor and increase its nutritional value.

 3. Handful of Nuts

 The avocado glycemic index is just 15 while low in carbs and high in fiber.
-There are 9 grams of carbs in 100 grams of avocado, but only 1.8 grams are digestible carbs.
-Therefore, they do not spike your blood sugar levels.
-In fact, it can reduce your fasting blood sugar and A1C levels.
+There are 9 grams of carbs in 100 grams of avocado, but only 1.8 grams are digestible, therefore, they don't spike your blood sugar levels but can actually reduce your fasting blood sugar and A1C levels.

 Avocado is high in monounsaturated fatty acids that help improve insulin sensitivity.
-The healthy fat present in avocado can slow carbohydrate digestion, keeping your sugar levels in check.
+Healthy fats can slow carbohydrate digestion, keeping your sugar levels in check.
 It also makes you feel full, which keeps your food cravings in check.

 Edamame is young soybeans that are harvested before they ripen or harden.
 Considered one of the most nutritious and convenient snacks for diabetics, one cup of edamame contains 17 grams of protein, 8 grams of fiber, and only 5 grams of net carbs.
 The glycemic index value of edamame is 18, which means it hardly spikes your sugar levels.